If it’s okay with you all, I’d like to vent a little.

 How about this curveball?
 If you see someone in the process of using chewing tobacco, you don’t consider him or her to be smoking, right?
 Smoking a cigarette, pipe, or cigar is considerably closer to chewing tobacco and snus, because it’s based on tobacco.

 Vaping, on the other hand, has nothing to do with tobacco.
 In fact, I would venture to say if nicotine is the sole reason people relate e-cigs and tobacco, then I counter by saying that vaping is just as related to eating a nice, juicy eggplant.

 Find it Here: Replacements for V2 Cigs

 Yep, eggplant has naturally occurring nicotine (placing it alongside broccoli, bell peppers, and other vegetables that run with a bad crowd and hang out under high school bleachers).

 In fact, it’s the same chemical makeup of nicotine as the tobacco plant.
 So, what’s the difference?
 If it were currently possible to produce enough nicotine by using dried broccoli instead of tobacco plants I wonder if people would still consider e-cigarettes a tobacco product?
 Of course they would.

-Also consider customers that only vape zero-nicotine cartridges.
+Also consider customers that only use nicotine-free vapes.
 Are they also using a “tobacco-related” product?
 Is this still smoking?

 No it’s not.
 But take a look at any of the countless bills looking to ban e-cigarettes, and you’ll see the words “tobacco-related,” even though it’s as far removed from smoking as your local restaurant’s salad bar.